vigetlabs/blendid/README.md

 These tasks simply copy files from `src` to `dest` configured in `path-config.json`.
 Nothing to configure here other than specifying extensions or disabling the task.

 ### ghPages
-You can deploy the contents your `dest` directly to a remote branch (`gh-pages` by default) with `yarn run blendid -- gh-pages`.
+You can deploy the contents your `dest` directly to a remote branch (`gh-pages` by default) with `yarn run blendid -- ghPages`.
 Options specified here will get passed directly to [gulp-gh-pages](https://github.com/shinnn/gulp-gh-pages#ghpagesoptions).

 ### svgSprite
 Generates an SVG Sprite from svg files in `src/icons`!
 You can either include the created SVG directly on the page and reference the icon by id like this: